Bartholin Gland Cysts

 Recurrent cysts may require excision.

-Abscesses are also treated with oral antibiotic regimens that cover MRSA (eg, trimethoprim 160 mg/sulfamethoxazole 800 mg bid or amoxicillin/clavulanate 875 mg po bid for 1 wk) plus clindamycin (300 mg po qid for 1 wk).
+Abscesses are sometimes also treated with oral antibiotic regimens that cover MRSA (eg, trimethoprim 160 mg/sulfamethoxazole 800 mg twice a day or amoxicillin/clavulanate 875 mg twice a day for 1 week) plus clindamycin (300 mg 4 times a day for 1 week).
+Oral antibiotics should be used when cellulitis is also present; antibiotics should be chosen based on that region's antibiogram.
+Inpatient admission for IV antibiotics should be strongly considered if patients have poorly controlled diabetes mellitus or are immunocompromised.

 For most Bartholin gland cysts, the cause of ductal obstruction is unknown; rarely, cysts result from a sexually transmitted disease.